 - *NSYNC – “This I Promise You” (with views of Redwood trees, the Embarcadero, and the Bay Bridge)

 One weekend in September 2000, *NSYNC was in town to film the music video for “This I Promise You” (a beautiful ballad written and produced by Richard Marx).
-I was in line to buy movie tickets when I noticed a 19-year-old Justin Timberlake two spots ahead of me.
+I was in line to buy movie tickets when I noticed a then-19-year-old Justin Timberlake two spots ahead of me.
 More remarkable to me was that, as famous as he was (and still is), JT was low-key: no disguise, no hat, no dark glasses, no bodyguard, no suit & tie.
 It wasn’t until he turned his sexy back (when the couple in front of me started to talk to him) that I even realized it was him.
 I didn’t meet him, though.
 Quel dommage!

 >> The link to my YouTube playlist with all of these songs can be found here. <<